puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you set this policy to 'Enable browser sign-in' (1), users can sign into the browser.
 Signing in to the browser means the user's account information is kept by the browser, but it doesn't mean that sync is turned on by default; the user must separately opt-in to use this feature.
 Enabling this policy prevents users from turning off the setting that allows browser sign-in.

 If you set this policy to 'Force browser sign-in" (2) users have to sign into a profile to use the browser.
 This ensures that the policies associated with a managed account are applied and enforced.
 By default, this turns on sync for the account, unless sync is disabled by the domain admin or with the 'SyncDisabled' policy.
 The default value of 'BrowserGuestModeEnabled' policy is set to false.
 Note that existing unsigned profiles will be locked and inaccessible after you enable this policy.
-For more information, see help center article: https://docs.microsoft.com/Placeholder12.

 If you don't configure this policy users can decide if they want to enable the browser sign-in option and use it as they see fit.